 Scientists have also noticed disruptions in taurine balance in the brains of people with epilepsy.

 Researchers tend to agree that taurine has

 Studies in humans have revealed that taurine may have an antiepileptic effect, but it is not consistent.
 For this reason, its antiepileptic effect may not be powerful enough for health professionals to recommend taurine as a treatment option for epilepsy in humans.

 The compound may have other protective effects on the brain.
-For example, some studies have shown similar positive benefits in older animals that researchers exposed to toxins.
+For example, some

 Further research is required to determine the potential health benefits of taurine for people with epilepsy.